Exchange Services State, Users, and Organizations

 - Use the built-in tools like Exchange Management Console, Exchange Management Shell etc. to do problem research.

-- When the problem is fixed on the Exchange side, re-run the failed tasks in POA.
+- When the problem is fixed on the Exchange side, re-run the failed tasks in OA.

 Clustered Qmail Services

-- Top > Service Director > Shared Hosting Manager > Qmail Services
+- Top > Services > E-mail Qmail Services

-- Top > Deployment Director > Server Manager > Clusters
+Top > Infrastructure > Service Nodes > Clusters

 Depending on the role assigned to the server, it can be used for processing Incoming, Outgoing or both (Mixed role) messages.
 The status of Qmail server indicates if the service role in the file system of the server is really the same as it is displayed in the Role column.
 Ready status means that the service really works in the indicated role.
 Updating status means that the service works in the role that it worked in before the last change of the role.